Marcroth0/canned-water/README.md

 Apps and their core functionality:

-- Checkout
+Checkout:
 Handle successful checkouts and saves order to userprofile, Validating checkout process,
 Caches the cart and user data, returns error of unvalid

-- Connect
+Connect:
 View to let users send email to owner of site

-- Home
+Home:
 A view to show individual product details through ajax A view for index

-- Products
+Products:
 A view to show all products, including sorting and search queries A view to show individual product details
 Add/delete user reviews
 add/edit/delete products

-- Profiles
+Profiles:
 Get and view userprofile including: Get and view order history Edit/add/delete Wishlist items.

-- Bag
+Bag:
 A view that renders the bag page
 Add a quantity of the specified product to the shopping bag Adjust the quantity of the specified product to the shopping bag Delete the item from the shopping bag

-- Articles
+Articles
   Add, edit, and delete Articles/blogs

 ### Databases:

 ### Models:

-- Articles, Models Post:
+Articles, Models Post:
 title: Stores title of article
 author: Stores the author(ForeignKey) taken from User description = Stores the description of the Blog tied to user
 image: Imagefield
 body: The content
 date_published: Automatic date_published field
 featured_articles: Boolean field, if true = featured.

-- Bag, Models Order/OrderlineItem:
+Bag, Models Order/OrderlineItem:
 Stores all information about the order.
 The user information, such as address, email, phone number, address etcetera - order information including price + delivery, products and quantity, and a stripe_pid intent ID - ties all information to the user_profile.

-- Connect Models:
+Connect Models:
 email Stores information about used email
 title: Subject of email
 content: Content of email

-- Profile:
+Profile:
 A user profile model for maintaining default delivery information(address, email, phone-number, etcetera) and order history

-- Review:
+Review:
 product: Stores the product with the related name of 'reviews', connected to user - both in foreignkeys.
 content: Stores content of review
 stars: stores the rate
 date_published: Stores when the review was published

 Below is a diagram of the correlation between the models: